How Much Does It Cost

 No. You may hire our services and take any of our lessons-learned on to the next publisher or agent.
 The only exception is if you purchase our Publishing Bundle – which is a no-brainer, since the goal of that bundle is to become published through us.

-What Types of Books Are You Accepting?
+What Types of Books Are You Accepting for Publication?

 We would prefer not to publish illustrated children’s books.
 If your book is already illustrated by a real human, we will consider it.